 Bridging Societal Gaps with Digital Purpose

-Leslee opens by highlighting a core motivator behind Scottish Widows' digital transformation: addressing real, pressing issues in UK financial wellbeing.
+A core motivator behind Scottish Widows' digital transformation is addressing real pressures in UK financial wellbeing.

 She points to alarming statistics: over half the UK is headed toward pension poverty, and life cover remains seriously underutilised.

-This context sharpened their mission to help Britain prosper by enabling people to grow wealth, plan for the future, and protect against the unexpected.
+That context sharpened the mission to help Britain prosper by enabling people to grow wealth, plan for the future, and protect against the unexpected.

 The new digital customer proposition tackles just that, starting with rethinking the mobile app as a comprehensive platform for financial clarity and action.